RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 ## Using the shell prompt

+The `[ssasidharan@lnx201 ~]$ ` thing with a blinking cursor at the end is called a _shell prompt_.
+You type commands at the shell prompt, hit enter, and then something happens in response to that.

+The examples in these notes are _my_ shell prompt: it contains my username on `lnx201`, followed by `@` character, followed by the name of the computer (or "hostname"), followed by the current directory.
+Your prompt will be different, because it will contain your username.

 After entering the first few characters of a command, you can use the
 {{<kbd tab>}} key for auto-completing commands.